Sai-Moen/TMInterface-AS-SaiMoen/module/smn_utils/apiref.md

 # API Reference
 ## Preface

-The naming convention of the namespaces is to generally not capitalize unless there is a reference to a TMInterface API.
+The naming convention of the namespaces is to generally stay lowercase, unless there is a close connection to a TMInterface API.

 ## API